tweag/nickel/doc/manual/syntax.md

 > the subtraction operators **needs** to be surrounded by spaces: write `a - b`,
 > not `a-b`. `1-2` works as expected, because `1` and `2` aren't identifiers.

-Numbers can be compared using the following operators :
+Numbers can be compared using the following operators:
 | Operator | Description      | Example   |
 |:--------:|:----------------:|:---------:|
 | ==       | Equal            | `5 == 5`  |